 Frequently Asked Questions

-If the debt collection agency rejects your letter, there are a few things that you can do, including; paying the total amount that you owe them, settling your account for less than the amount due, waiting until the debt is sold off to another debt collector, or wait until the debt is automatically removed from your credit report by the credit listing bureaus.
+If the debt collection agency rejects your letter, there are a few things that you can do, including; paying the total amount that you owe them, settling your account for less than the amount due, waiting until the debt is sold off to another debt collector, or waiting until the debt is automatically removed from your credit report by the credit listing bureaus.

 The statute of limitations is the period within which the original creditor or collector has to pursue legal action to collect your debt before they are legally obliged to report it as a debt collection.
 The statute of limitations usually differs by state and type of debt but usually ranges from 3 to 10 years.
 Some debts will also have different statutes that may impact what happens if you do not make payments.